nesfit/jane-DeMixer/README.md

 * [sMaSheD](https://github.com/kvetak/sMaSheD/) - tracks IP addresses and ports of well-known mining services.
 It also records the availability of mining service on;
 * [Cryptoalarm](https://github.com/nesfit/jane-cryptoalarm/) - sends email/REST notifications triggered by the appearance of cryptocurrency address in new transactions;
-* [DeMixer](https://github.com/nesfit/jane-DeMixer/) - DeMixer applies proof-of-concept heuristic (working on BestMixer.io cluster), which can correlate incoming and outgoing transactions going via mixing services.
+* [DeMixer](https://github.com/nesfit/jane-DeMixer/) - DeMixer applies proof-of-concept heuristic (working on BestMixer.io cluster), which can correlate incoming and outgoing transactions going via mixing services;
-* [Cryptoclients](https://github.com/nesfit/jane-cryptoclients/) - Blockbook web-application offers generic blockchain explorer supporting major cryptocurrencies (e.g., BTC, ETH, LTS, DASH, ZCASH).
+* [Cryptoclients](https://github.com/nesfit/jane-cryptoclients/) - Blockbook web-application offers generic blockchain explorer supporting major cryptocurrencies (e.g., BTC, ETH, LTS, DASH, ZCASH);
-* [Toreator](https://github.com/nesfit/toreator-ui) - stores metadata about Tor relays including IP addresses, capabilities and time when they were active
+* [Toreator](https://github.com/nesfit/toreator-ui) - stores metadata about Tor relays including IP addresses, capabilities and time when they were active;
 * [MozArch](https://github.com/nesfit/mozarch/) - MozArch is web-application that periodically downloads, parses, decodes, and archives (in the MAFF) webpages appearing on the public Internet.

 JANE and its modules are outcomes of the [TARZAN project](https://www.fit.vut.cz/research/project/1063/.en) supported by the [Ministry of the Interior of the Czech Republic](https://www.mvcr.cz).
 Coin DeMixer was developed in the frame of the [master thesis of Matyáš Anton](https://www.vutbr.cz/en/students/final-thesis/detail/121966?zp_id=121966) supervised by [Vladimír Veselý](https://www.fit.vut.cz/person/veselyv/) in 2019.